tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://t-vox.org/history/people/gwen-araujo Second Trial para 2

-On August 24, 2005, closing argument commenced. <mark>Prosecutor Chris Lamiero appeared to abandon the strategy that the prosecution employed in the first trial - blaming all three defendants equally for the crime and arguing hard only for first degree murder - and instead concentrated his argument against Magidson, calling him a “pathetic, despicable excuse for a man”.
-As for Cazares, Lamiero argued that his assistance of Magidson made him as culpable as Magidson for murder.</mark> He repeatedly referred to Cazares as “the killer’s friend” during his argument.
+On August 24, 2005, closing argument commenced. <mark>Prosecutor Chris Lamiero appeared to abandon the strategy that the prosecution employed in the first trial - blaming all three defendants equally for the crime and arguing hard only for first degree murder - and instead concentrated his argument against Magidson, calling him a "pathetic, despicable excuse for a man”.
+As for Cazares, Lamiero argued that his assistance of Magidson made him as culpable as Magidson for murder.</mark> He repeatedly referred to Cazares as "the killer’s friend” during his argument.
 Lamiero further appeared to concede that the murder might not be first degree murder, by arguing that the most important thing for the jury is to find Magidson and Cazares guilty of murder, either first degree or second degree.
 Lamiero’s closing arguments appeared to leave Merél entirely out of his fire - stating merely that Merél’s fate was up to the jury.
 This may be because Merél’s testimony, if believed, would tend to establish Magidson’s and Cazares’ guilt.

 </from>
 </compare>